tcassar-diss/report/plan.md

 - Calculating costs will be done by looking at slowdown across a broad range of benchmarks
     - Compare unfiltered, seccomp, proposed ### Success Criteria The user should be able to define an allowed set of system calls for each file-backed region of a process's address space
-- If a region makes a syscall not in it's whitelist, the program should warn the user, kill the process, or kill all monitored processes (user configuration dependant)
+- If a region makes a syscall not in its whitelist, the program should warn the user, kill the process, or kill all monitored processes (user configuration dependant)
 - The PoC should demonstrate a level of privilege reduction compared to a